margueritteee/facebook-interface-with-shared-preferences/README.md

-its the user 'admin' and password 'admin' , you can log in if you go back to the Homa page and enter the app again , it verifies if you were connected or no
+its the user 'admin' and password 'admin' , you can log in if you go back to the Home page and enter the app again , it verifies if you were connected or no
 ![Screenshot 2024-05-24 130146](https://github.com/margueritteee/facebook-interface-with-shared-preferences/assets/121063816/ae5b8c86-71cc-4f99-96fa-d04210fda5d6)